DistributedWeb/dweb-ignore/README.md

-# dat-ignore
+# dweb-ignore

-> default ignore for dat
+> default ignore for dweb

 [![npm][npm-image]][npm-url]
 [![travis][travis-image]][travis-url]
 [![standard][standard-image]][standard-url]

-Check if a file should be ignored for Dat:
+Check if a file should be ignored for DWeb:

-* Ignore `.dat` by default
+* Ignore `.dweb` by default
 * Use the `.datignore` file
 * Optionally ignore all hidden files
 * Add in other custom ignore matches